This post may contain affiliate links. See my full disclosure here.

 What you’ll need

-I’m sure you already have all you need to make this one.
+I’m sure you already have all you need to make this strawberry milk.
 A food processor or blender, a fine-mesh sieve, a small bowl, a saucepan, paper straws (optional) and a container or bottle (similar one) to store the strawberry syrup.

 This is an easy three-ingredient recipe, so quality matters.
 Find fresh, organic strawberries.
 Make sure they’re bright red, with no green spots and not too mushy.
 You can always use frozen strawberries (thaw them first), but you can’t beat freshness.
-You can add a couple small drops of red food dye if you want a brighter pink drink.
+For a more vibrant pink milk, you can one or two tiny drops of red food dye

 If you’re ready, prepare to meet your favorite fresh strawberry milk.
 Let’s get started!